-Park and ride is the easy, quick way for visitors and out-of-town shoppers to make the most of Portsmouth.
+Portsmouth park and ride site is based at Lakeside, North Harbour, PO6 3EN - the service provides a quick, easy way for visitors and out-of-town shoppers to make the most of Portsmouth.

-You can use the park and ride to get to Portsmouth city centre, Gunwharf Quays, the Spinnaker Tower and the Historic Dockyard.
-Buses go about every 10 minutes from the park and ride site at Lakeside, North Harbour.
+You can use the park and ride to get to Portsmouth city centre, Gunwharf Quays, the Spinnaker Tower and the Historic Dockyard:

-They travel between the site and Gunwharf Quays, stopping at the city centre on the way.
-The last bus leaves Gunwharf at 6pm.
+- buses travel between the site and Gunwharf Quays, stopping at the city centre on the way

 Special deal - travel on to Southsea for only £1 per adult